ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 String url = https://foodista.com/recipe/ZHK4KPB6/chocolate-crinkle-cookies; // String | The URL of the recipe page.
-Boolean forceExtraction = true; // Boolean | If true, the extraction will be triggered no matter whether we know the recipe already.
-Use that only if information is missing as this operation is slower. try {
+Boolean forceExtraction = true; // Boolean | If true, the extraction will be triggered whether we already know the recipe or not.
+Use this only if information is missing as this operation is slower. try {
     Object result = apiInstance.extractRecipeFromWebsite(url, forceExtraction);
     System.out.println(result);